 - About Us

-*The publication reflects asset performance up to October 31, 2018, and macro events and data releases up to November 8, 2018, unless indicated otherwise.
+*The publication reflects asset performance up to October 31, 2022, and macro events and data releases up to November 10, 2022, unless indicated otherwise.
 Data about mobility and footfall are from Google, while data about real estate rents, net absorption and supply are from JLL.

 The information contained herein is obtained from sources believed by City of London Investment Management Company Limited to be accurate and reliable.
 No responsibility can be accepted under any circumstances for errors of fact or omission.
 Any forward looking statements or forecasts are based on assumptions and actual results may vary from any such statements or forecasts.